radekBednarik/parabot/README.md

 Utility for RobotFramework - run test .robot files in parallel even if they are not specifically written for this.

 This utility **does not aim to replace pybot**.
 It is just a quick project to be able to execute in parallel previously written RF test run in serial fashion.
-As such, it only offers two basic options.
+As such, it only offers three basic options.

 For much sophisticated solution, use Pybot.